GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/wellboreProblems/thermoPoroElasticWellbore/Example.rst

 Problem description
 ------------------------------------------------------------------

 This example uses the thermal option of the ``SinglePhasePoromechanics`` solver to handle an open wellbore problem subjected to a uniform temperature change on its inner surface.
-Isotropic linear thermoporoelastic behavior is considered the rock formation around the wellbore.
-Plane strain and axissymetric conditions are assumed.
+Isotropic linear thermoporoelastic behavior is considered for the rock formation around the wellbore.
+Plane strain and axisymmetric conditions are assumed.

 .. _problemSketchThermoPoroElasticWellboreFig:
 .. figure:: sketch.png